strues/boldr/README.md

 The database does not require an initial migration and seed if ran using the provided Docker setup.

-To create a new database you may run `npm run createdb`.
-The configuration for the createdb script is located in `tools/scripts/createDB.js`.
-Now once you have a fresh database, run the migration command with `npm run migrate` followed by `npm run seed`.
+Running your own Postgres database?
+No problem.
+Create a database and add the connection details to the `.env` file and `package.json`.
+Once you have a fresh database, run the migration command with `npm run migrate` followed by `npm run seed`.
 Your database is now ready to go!

 #### CMS